CVC 21800 Failure to Yield

 • Wait for a decision: The court will review your written declaration and make a decision based on the information you have provided.
 If you win, no further action is necessary.
 If you lose, you have the option to schedule a court hearing to present your case in person.

-If the court approves you for traffic school, save time and money by attending online.
 Best Online Traffic School offers a DMV-licensed course that’s fast, convenient, and affordable.
-You can complete it in your own time, on your own devices — and you don’t have to pay until you pass.
+You can complete it in your own time, on your own devices—and you don’t have to pay until you pass.

-Ready to mask your failure to yield violation?
-Start traffic school online today, for free.
+Ready to mask your failure-to-yield violation?
+Start traffic school online today for free.

 Best Online Traffic School